iter8-tools/iter8/mkdocs/docs/reference/tasks/notification.md

 #### Slack channel ID

-A slack channel is identified by an id.
-To find the id, open the slack channel in a web browser.
+A Slack channel is identified by an id.
+To find the id, open the Slack channel in a web browser.
 The channel id is the portion of the URL of the form: `CXXXXXXXX`